SLE209 - Science and Society

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 Students often see science as a set of facts and not as a process for making sense of the natural and physical world.
-Today’s science is built on ways of thinking that were developed centuries ago.
-The purpose of this unit is for students to develop knowledge of the history and philosophy of science and the relationship between science and the society.
-Students will review controversies in science, examine science as a human endeavour, explore different values and attitudes to science and explain how science influences our world.
-Learning assessment activities in this unit will allow students to recognise the evolution of science and its role in the advancement of our society.
-Students will research, collect and analyse information around how people enact science from discovery through to practice, through to application, through to understanding.
-They will learn the importance of the scientific process, and methods in the development ideas and theories.
+Today's science is built on ways of thinking that were developed centuries ago and continue to be shaped by changing value systems within society.
+The purpose of this unit is for students to develop knowledge of the history and philosophy of science and the entangled relationship between science and society.
+Particularly, how legal, cultural, social, political, species and/or disciplinary knowledges contend and mix to shape science and our understanding of contemporary socio-scientific issues.
+Students will review socio-scientific controversies, examine science as a human endeavour, explore different values and attitudes to science and explain how science influences our world and how society influences science.
+Students will engage in critical perspective taking through the Council of All Beings.
+Learning assessment activities in this unit will allow students to recognise the evolution of science and its role in our changing society.
+Students will research, collect and analyse information around how people enact science from the values that informs it, through discovery, practice, application, and understanding.
+They will learn the importance of the scientific process and methods in the development of ideas and theories.

 Unit Fee Information